Joecode22/Joe-Codes-Portfolio/README.md

 There is no installation requirement

 ## Usage
 This project is deployed via GitHib pages.
+Follow this link to view: [1]: https://joecode22.github.io/CSS-Portfolio-Ex/ "Github Pages Deployed Site"

 ![website screenshot](assets/images/screenshot.png)